A south Gloucestershire country hotel

 Found at the southern fringes of the Cotswolds, rural England's foodie capital, local, fresh produce is sourced from good suppliers and served daily at both restaurants, one housed in a 60-foot high atrium.
 Heading upstairs, the recent refurbishment has created elegant guest bedrooms and suites to reflect modern British heritage.

-30 acres of estate grounds with access to an extensive arboretum housing more than 300 plant and tree specimens make a great walk out.
+30 acres of estate grounds with access to an extensive arboretum housing more than 300 plant and tree specimens make a great walk out - download our map here.
 All found just 20 minutes from Bristol with easy access to J14 of the M5, 30 minutes to Bristol Parkway station and 40 minutes from Bristol airport.

 Free, superfast Wi-Fi with a maximum bandwidth of 1Gb is available throughout the hotel and up to 100 m within the grounds.